benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 ### 2. Don't underestimate high-fidelity mediums

 High fidelity, synchronous mediums like meatspace, Hangouts, or chat are extremely valuable, when used correctly.
-In many workplace cultures, synchronous meetings are the default, and are often used to either make (or worse, communicate) decisions, two goals that are better achieved by non-evented means.
+In many workplace cultures, synchronous meetings are the default, and are often used to make (or worse, communicate) decisions, two goals that are better achieved by non-evented means.
 What are the latest sales numbers?
 Create a blog post.
 Which design should we choose?
 Open a pull request and show me.
 Reserve such high-fidelty mediums for things that simply can't be accomplished by lower fidelity means.

 In practice, this can come in three primary forms: